magic-wormhole/magic-wormhole/docs/api.md

 argument, so you can use `d.addCallback(w.close)` instead of `d.addCallback(lambda _: w.close())`.

-## Phases

-If necessary, more than one message can be exchanged through the relay server.
-It is not meant as a long-term communication channel, but some protocols work better if they can exchange an initial pair of messages (perhaps offering some set of negotiable capabilities), and then follow up with a second pair (to reveal the results of the negotiation).

-To support this, `send_data()/get_data()` accept a "phase" argument: an arbitrary (unicode) string.
-It must match the other side: calling `send_data(data, phase=u"offer")` on one side will deliver that data to `get_data(phase=u"offer")` on the other.

-It is a UsageError to call `send_data()` or `get_data()` twice with the same phase name.
-The relay server may limit the number of phases that may be exchanged, however it will always allow at least two.

 ## Verifier

+For extra protection against guessing attacks, Wormhole can provide a "Verifier".
+This is a moderate-length series of bytes (a SHA256 hash) that is derived from the supposedly-shared session key.
+If desired, both sides can display this value, and the humans can manually compare them before allowing the rest of the protocol to proceed.
+If they do not match, then the two programs are not talking to each other (they may both be talking to a man-in-the-middle attacker), and the protocol should be abandoned.

-You can call `w.get_verifier()` before `send_data()/get_data()`: this will perform the first half of the PAKE negotiation, then return a verifier object (bytes) which can be converted into a printable representation and manually compared.
-When the users are convinced that `get_verifier()` from both sides are the same, call `send_data()/get_data()` to continue the transfer.
-If you call `send_data()/get_data()` before `get_verifier()`, it will perform the complete transfer without pausing.
+To retrieve the verifier, you call `w.get_verifier()` before any calls to `send()/get()`.
+Turn this into hex or Base64 to print it, or render it as ASCII-art, etc. Once the users are convinced that `get_verifier()` from both sides are the same, call `send()/get()` to continue the protocol.
+If you call `send()/get()` before `get_verifier()`, it will perform the complete protocol without pausing.

 The Twisted form of `get_verifier()` returns a Deferred that fires with the verifier bytes.

 ## Generating the Invitation Code

-In most situations, the "sending" or "initiating" side will call `i.get_code()` to generate the invitation code.
+In most situations, the "sending" or "initiating" side will call `get_code()` to generate the invitation code.
 This returns a string in the form `NNN-code-words`.
 The numeric "NNN" prefix is the "channel id", and is a short integer allocated by talking to the rendezvous server.
 The rest is a randomly-generated selection from the PGP wordlist, providing a default of 16 bits of entropy.
-The initiating program should display this code to the user, who should transcribe it to the receiving user, who gives it to the Receiver object by calling `r.set_code()`.
+The initiating program should display this code to the user, who should transcribe it to the receiving user, who gives it to the Receiver object by calling `set_code()`.
 The receiving program can also use `input_code_with_completion()` to use a readline-based input function: this offers tab completion of allocated channel-ids and known codewords.

-Alternatively, the human users can agree upon an invitation code themselves, and provide it to both programs later (with `i.set_code()` and `r.set_code()`).
+Alternatively, the human users can agree upon an invitation code themselves, and provide it to both programs later (both sides call `set_code()`).
 They should choose a channel-id that is unlikely to already be in use (3 or more digits are recommended), append a hyphen, and then include randomly-selected words or characters.
 Dice, coin flips, shuffled cards, or repeated sampling of a high-resolution stopwatch are all useful techniques.

 Note that the code is a human-readable string (the python "unicode" type in python2, "str" in python3).